jameshfisher/jameshfisher.com/_posts/2016-12-08-c-array-decaying.md

 ---
-title: "What is 'array decaying' in C?"
+title: What is 'array decaying' in C?
+tags:
+  - c
+  - programming
+  - semantics
+  - pointers
+taggedAt: '2024-03-26'
 ---

 It is sometimes said that arrays in C are basically pointers.
 This is not true.
 What is true is that a value of an array type can _decay_ to a value of a pointer type.